groboclown/pipit/docs/injections.md

 ### Create New Injection

 Add a new injection to the mock server.
-The JS file will be `require()`d into scope, which means that if it was previously registered, then updated, then the file is registered again, it will not be reloaded.
+The JS file will be `require()`d into scope, but each time a file is added, it is completely reloaded, so you won't be able to use shared data between two injections.
+However, it does mean that you can change a js file and reload it without needing to restart the server.

 `POST /(type)/(service)/(api)/(name)`